AndryTafa/vim-smoothie/README.md

 * `g:smoothie_hide_cursor`: (default: `1`) Hide the cursor while scrolling.

 The following options were originally removed from the README by psliwka [#22](https://github.com/psliwka/vim-smoothie/issues/22):
+* `g:smoothie_speed_linear_factor`: (default: `25`) This value controls linear term of the velocity curve.
+Increasing this boosts primarily cursor speed at the beginning of animation. **This is likely the first value you'd wanna change to increase scroll speed.**
+* `g:smoothie_speed_exponentiation_factor`: (default: `0.7`) This value controls exponent of the power function in the velocity curve.
+  Generally should be less or equal to 1.0.
+Lower values produce longer but perceivably smoother animation.
+* `g:smoothie_speed_constant_factor`: (default: `10`) This value controls constant term of the velocity curve.
+Increasing this boosts primarily cursor speed at the end of animation.
-* `g:smoothie_update_interval`: (default: `20`) Time (in milliseconds) between subsequent screen/cursor position updates.
+* `g:smoothie_update_interval`: (default: `5`) Time (in milliseconds) between subsequent screen/cursor position updates.
   Lower value produces smoother animation.
 Might be useful to increase it when running Vim over low-bandwidth/high-latency connections.
-* `g:smoothie_speed_constant_factor`: (default: `10`) This value controls constant term of the velocity curve.
-Increasing this boosts primarily cursor speed at the end of animation.
-* `g:smoothie_speed_linear_factor`: (default: `10`) This value controls linear term of the velocity curve.
-Increasing this boosts primarily cursor speed at the beginning of animation.
-* `g:smoothie_speed_exponentiation_factor`: (default: `0.9`) This value controls exponent of the power function in the velocity curve.
-  Generally should be less or equal to 1.0.
-Lower values produce longer but perceivably smoother animation.
 * `g:smoothie_redraw_at_finish`: Force screen redraw when the animation is finished, which clears sporadic display artifacts which I encountered f.ex. when scrolling through buffers containing emoji.
 Enabled by default only if both editor and terminal (kitty)